vp817/RakNetProtocolDoc/README.md

 after that you can handle the valid datagrams normally.

-### DatagramCapsuleLayer
+### DatagramCapsule

-This structure represents a capsule layer in a ValidDatagram.
+This structure represents a capsule in a ValidDatagram.

 | Field | Type | Endianness | Note |
 | ----- | ---- | ----------| ----- |